nathanramoscfa/tiafork/README.md

 # tiafork: Toolkit for Integration and Analysis (Fork of a Fork)

 ## This is a Fork of a Fork!
 This project is a fork of the Python 3 compliant version of the `tia` toolkit made by [PaulMest](https://github.com/PaulMest/tia).
-We've named it `tiafork`.
+I've named it `tiafork`.

 The original `tia` project was developed with Python 2.
 PaulMest updated it to be Python 3 compliant, and this project, `tiafork`, builds upon that work.
 This version is also Python 3 compliant and **NOT** Python 2 compliant.

-We are open to additional community contributions.
+I are open to additional community contributions.
 Just submit a pull request.

 ## Overview
 TIAFORK is a toolkit that provides Bloomberg data access, easier PDF generation, backtesting functionality, technical analysis functionality, return analysis, and a few windows utils.